-Everybody thinks it won’t happen to them, but home burglaries are more common than you may think.
+Everybody thinks it won’t happen to them, but house burglaries are more common than you may think.
 Thousands of homes are burglarized every day, and the truth is that many of these incidents could have been prevented with some very simple measures.
 In this post, we are going to discuss 7 easy home security tips and guidelines to help you keep your home safe.

 1. Inspect Your Doors

 The front door is one of the most common access points for burglars.
-Add in the potential risk at your secondary doors, and it makes doors one of the greatest threats to your home security.
+Add in the potential risk at your secondary doors, and it makes doors one of the greatest threats to your house safety.
 For this reason, you need to check all of your doors to make sure they are secure.

 2. Get a Security System

-A home and business security systems company in Lexington can be one of the most effective ways to protect your home from burglars.
+A home and business alarms systems company can be one of the most effective ways to protect your home from burglars.
 You have a wide range of different types of alarm systems from which you can choose.
-Before purchasing a home alarm system, you should consider the features that are available.
-Some systems are relatively simple and can be installed by the homeowner from local alarm system companies, and others are more sophisticated, but they may require professional security installation.
+Before purchasing a wireless alarm system, you should consider the features that are available.
+Some systems are relatively simple and can be installed by the homeowner from local alarm system companies, and others are more sophisticated, but they may require professional security camera installation.

 3. Post Security Signs

-If your security system comes with signs and window decals, put them up.
+If your safety system comes with signs and window decals, put them up.
 On its own, an affordable alarm system can be very effective, but the signs act as an additional deterrent.

 Most burglars are opportunistic criminals.
-When the scope for a home to burglarize, they look for the soft targets.
-With security signs posted and decals in the windows, it will let burglars know that your home is protected.
+When the scope for a house to burglarize, they look for the soft targets.
+With safety signs posted and decals in the windows, it will let burglars know that your residence is protected.
 With that knowledge, they will be more likely to move on to an easier target that presents less risk.

 4. Light Up Your Home Exterior